dmcbane/curd/README.md

     curd [KEYWORD] [--config <file>] [--verbose]

 Options:
-    --config=<file>  Specify configuration filename [default: C:\Users\dmcbane\.curdrc].
+    --config=<file>  Specify configuration filename [default: /Users/dalemcbane/.curdrc].
     --dir=<directory>  Specify path name to associate with keyword [default: <current directory>].
+    -k, --keywords-only  Don't include the path names in the list command.
     -h, --help     Show this screen.
     -V, --version  Show version.
     -v, --verbose  Display extra information.

 Examples:
-    List all of the paths defined in the default configuration file. curd ls
+    List all of the keywords and paths defined in the default configuration file. curd ls

+    List all of the keywords defined in the default configuration file. curd ls -k

     List all of the paths in a specified configuration file. curd list --config some_configuration_file